Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2>🤯 Enneagram 1s Under Stress</h2>

 Their stress number is Type 4.
 Type 4s are creative, emotional, and intuitive.
-When they're under stress, they might become moody, depressed, and isolate themselves from others.
-They might also become more self-critical and judgmental, as well as have difficulty accepting and expressing their emotions.
+When they're under stress, they might become moody and depressed and isolate themselves from others.
+They might also become more self-critical and judgmental and have difficulty accepting and expressing their emotions.
 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </article>